-We have over 30 years of state-approved experience providing security, safety, and education services in the North Tonawanda/Buffalo area.
+We have over 30 years of state-approved experience providing security, safety, and CDS Driving School education services in the North Tonawanda/Buffalo area.

 Practice makes perfect!
 We know you’ve heard that before, but it’s especially true with driving.
 The more experience and practice you accumulate before your road test, the more prepared you will be to pass the road test on your first or second try and earn your driver’s license.

-As you can see elsewhere on our website, our students pass the road test well over 90% of the time on their first or second try!
-We believe there are specific reasons why we see all types of new and inexperienced drivers achieve these outcomes.
+As you can see elsewhere on our website, our CDS Driving School students pass the road test well over 90% of the time on their first or second try!
+CDS Driving School believes that there are specific reasons why we see all types of new and inexperienced drivers achieve these outcomes.

 Professional instruction is important for several reasons.
 First, a professional driving instructor is more familiar with the rules of the road than the common driver, which means you are more likely to learn from these professionals the proper habits for driving safely, confidently, and correctly in all driving situations.